ROCm/pyrsmi/README.md

 - The packages can be either installed with `pip install`, or be uploaded to PyPI (release or test) repo, or an artifactory of your choice.
 The latter can be installed liked beflow.

 ## How to install from PyPI
-- **NOTE:** Until the package becomes available at the official PyPI repo, the package is available from **test PyPI** site:
-- `python -m pip install --index-url https://test.pypi.org/simple pyrsmi`
-- When the release version become available at pypi.org site, the package can be installed with :
+- **NOTE:** Release versions are available at pypi.org, and the package can be installed with :
   -  `python -m pip install pyrsmi`

 ## How to use `pyrsmi`